k3dr/makeacopy_ru/README.md

 4. Install the generated APK on your device.

 > **F-Droid Compatibility Note**: This project is 100% F-Droid compatible.
 It uses a two-part approach for OpenCV integration:
-> 1. Java classes provided via Git submodule, cleaned of binaries
+> 1. Java classes are copied directly into the source tree (not from submodule)
-> 2. Native libraries built from source during the build process
+> 2. Native libraries are built from source using the OpenCV submodule
 >
 > This ensures no pre-compiled binaries are included in the repository or final APK.